IBM-Cloud/bluechatter/README.md

 is how the communication of messages is done.
 The application uses [long polling](http://en.wikipedia.org/wiki/Push_technology#Long_polling) to enable the clients (browsers) to listen for new messages.
-Once the app loads successfully a client then issues a request to the server.
+Once the app loads successfully, a client then issues a request to the server.
 The server waits to respond to the request until it receives a message.
-If no message is received from any of the chat participants it responds back to the client with a 204 - no content.
+If no message is received from any of the chat participants, it responds back to the client with a 204 - no content.
 As soon as the client gets a response from the server, regardless of whether that response contains a message or not, the client will issue another request and the process continues.

-The main goal of this application is to demonstrate the deployment and Scaling of Docker container and Cloud Foundry application on [IBM-Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
+The main goal of this application is to demonstrate the deployment and scaling of Docker container and Cloud Foundry application on [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
 We will look at why and when you should deploy your application to a docker container over the classic Cloud Foundry root.
 You will learn on how to scale your application, scaling is big factor to any production applications, no matter which root you would take you would still need to scale your application for when traffic spike occur.
 With using the [IBM Bluemix auto scaling](https://console.ng.bluemix.net/docs/services/Auto-Scaling/index.html) service, we can automatically scale our Cloud Foundry Application or Docker Container application.
 To forwarder explain what scaling means, all scaling is to have multiple instance of the same application running at the same time, this means all users seen the same application while each user is directed to different instance of the application depending on the number of the instances you scale to.

 Another area we should outline is how do the chat messages happen between the different servers, how do all instance of the applications talk to the same database to offer the chat experience to the users like if they are all on one instance?